lazuardiff/dicoding-faiz/README.md

 ## Dataset Description

-The dataset used in this project, `df_imputed`, contains hourly air quality and weather measurements collected from multiple monitoring stations between **March 1, 2013** and **February 28, 2017**.
+The dataset used in this project, `combined_data.csv`, contains hourly air quality and weather measurements collected from multiple monitoring stations between **March 1, 2013** and **February 28, 2017**.
 The dataset has been preprocessed to handle missing values and ensure data integrity.

 ### Data Structure